 It teaches us about a new place

-If you’ve never thought about Cornish history, now’s your chance to educate yourself about this small but important English county.
+If you’ve never thought about Cornish history, now’s your chance to educate yourself about this small but important English town.

 It’s an excuse to party